 Adam Krell is a producer, videographer and editor for Auteur Productions, making both short and long videos for nonprofit and corporate clients.
 He has worked on several award winning documentaries which have aired on PBS nationwide.
 Adam will present how to tell your nonprofit’s story through video and how one video can be used in multiple ways online to reach out to beneficiaries and donors.
 He will also discuss the latest technology for documenting and live streaming your nonprofit events.

 3:10 PM - 4:00 PM | Session 5: Creative Thinking for a Capital Campaign

 Development professional, Matt Alcide, will take attendees through the key decisions they need to make an informed decision about launching a campaign for their capital project and the reality of finding funding for it.
 They will hear first-hand accounts of those involved with the planning and implementation of capital campaigns, including learning about the unique approach by Inscape Publico through their Nonprofit Collaborative Design Program, from Executive Director, Gregory Kearley.

 4:10 PM - 5:00 PM | Session 6: The Creative Edge – How to Appeal to Funders

 HON SHOWROOM - Training Room

-Executive Director, Kim Patton, from the Foundation Center will moderate a panel discussion with Eddie Tuvin, VP Commercial Relationship Manager for City First Bank, a foundation representative, and a government representative, about what resources their organizations have available and what can give nonprofits the creative edge to win them.
+Inscape Publico's Outreach Director, Rayya Newman, will moderate a panel discussion with Kim Patton, Executive Director for the Foundation Center, Eddie Tuvin, VP Commercial Relationship Manager for City First Bank, and Deborah P. Lindenberg, Program Officer with The Morris and Gwendolyn Cafritz Foundation about what resources their organizations have available and what can give nonprofits the creative edge to win them.